 If you got your food processor out to make the oat flour you can make the dog cake batter directly in the food processor (why dirty another bowl?).
 Otherwise, you need a large mixing bowl and a spatula.

 Combine all the ingredients and mix until the batter is smooth.
+No need to mix dry ingredients and wet ingredients separately.
 When making in a bowl you can do this by hand, no mixer is necessary.

 Pour into a baking tin and evenly smooth out the cake.
 Bake for 25 to 30 minutes, or until a toothpick comes out clean.
 Rest your cake until completely cool.

 While the cake is baking, mix together the frosting ingredients until thoroughly combined.
-Keep in fridge until you are ready to use.
+Keep in the fridge until you are ready to use.

 You can decorate the outside however you like.
-You can add a few dried dog biscuits, dog safe sprinkles, bacon crumbles, or pipe-out decorations.
+You can add a few dried dog biscuits, mini dog bones, dog safe sprinkles, bacon crumbles, or pipe-out decorations.

 🎂How Much Birthday Cake Can My Dog Eat?